 Some of our techniques should be of independent interest, e.g., our numerical stabilization in Section \ref{snstbz}, our exploitation of matrix functions and randomized matrix computations in Algorithm \ref{alg2}, and the combination of our maps of the complex plane with rational transformations of the variable and the roots.
 Some of our algorithms (e.g., the ones of Section \ref{smbms2}) combine operations with matrices and polynomials, demonstrating once again the value of synergistic combinations of this kind, which we have been advocating since \cite{P92} and \cite{BP94}.

 Our goal in this paper is to present a novel approach to real root-finding for a polynomial and to demonstrate the promise of this approach by performing some preliminary tests.
-We hope that we have advanced toward our goals substantially, but the implementation of our algorithms at the competitive level is our next project, which requires substantial further effort.
-For example, Stage 3 of our Algorithm 3.1 is reduced to the inversion or orthogonalizaton of Toeplitz-like matrices, and the customary numerical algorithms, currently available for these operations, can be dramatically accelerated by extending the techniques of the papers \cite{XXCB} and \cite{XXG12}.
+We hope that we have advanced toward our goals substantially, and there are promising directions for substantial improvement of the implementation of our algorithms.
+For example, Stage 3 of our Algorithm 3.1 is reduced to the inversion or orthogonalizaton of Toeplitz-like matrices, and the customary numerical algorithms, currently available for these operations, can be dramatically accelerated by means of the techniques of the papers \cite{XXCB} and \cite{XXG12}.

 We organize our paper as follows.
 In the next section we cover some background material.
 We present a variety of our real polynomial root-finders in Section \ref{s4}.
 In Section \ref{snmt} (the contribution of the second author) we present the results of our numerical tests.
 In the Appendix we cover some auxiliary results.